ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 The Digital Read Write Test provided by the example sources different values to the digital input port and measures the values at digital output port to ensure the measured values match the input values provided.
 When loopback mode is enabled, the test will pass without the need for external connections.

-> **NOTE**:For demonstrations purposes this example is expected to be run with Loopback mode enabled by default
+> **NOTE**: For demonstration purposes, this example is expected to be run with loopback mode enabled by default.

 ## Key Files

-Below are the key files along with its purpose.
+Below are the key files along with their purpose.

 ### Example files